 After the distribution kit has been successfully downloaded into the save file, you need to create a library named ARGENT.

 As of this version of the product, ARGENT is required as the name of the installed program product library.

-If the ARGENT library already exists from a previous installation, use the to prepare it for a new installation.
-The CRTLIB command is not needed.
+If the ARGENT library already exists from a previous installation, use the

 CLRLIB LIB(ARGENT)